- Children Diagnosed With Cancer: Financial and Insurance Issues

 What is Medicaid?

 Medicaid is a government program that covers much of the cost of medical care.
 To get Medicaid, your family’s income and assets must be below a certain level.
-These levels vary from state to state, although in 2014 this may change in some states due to the Affordable Care Act.
-Be aware that not all health providers take Medicaid.
+These levels vary from state to state, although in 2014 this may change in some states due to the new health care law.
+Not all health providers accept Medicaid.

 Some examples of people who are eligible for Medicaid include: